haakonsmith/Compendium/README.md

 ## Flutter version

-Currently this project uses the beta branch of flutter: `Flutter 1.23.0 • channel dev`.
-This is because ideally this project will have mobile, and desktop support. **This is subject to change**
+Currently this project uses the dev branch of flutter: `Flutter 2.0 • channel dev`.
+You can use the stable branch but in development we wanted to get the most up to date desktop support.

 ## Packages